NamanManya/Snake-Game/README.md

         You can move the snake left, right, up and down with the help of the arrow keys.
       </li>
       <li>
-        While playing if the snake touches the wall or if it cuts its tail then your score drops to zero.
+        While playing if the snake touches the wall or if it cuts its tail then your<br> score drops to zero.
       </li>
       <li>
-        If you press the arrow key opposite to the snake's direction of motion then your score <br>
-        drops to zero.
+        If you press the arrow key opposite to the snake's direction of motion then<br> your score drops to zero.
       </li>
     </ul>
     </p>